davids91/rafko/docs/Neurons.md

 \*weight_descriptor, dependency_descriptor either contains the used index, or a special value meaning: not used

 TODO:
-- Investigate if a re-compile is always needed with the cost function; Make Objective indexable
-- Add documentation for generate_value_kernels, generate_derivative_kernels and substitute_index_values_in_kernels in GPU Strategy
-- Extend strategy with Weight regularization and Solution operation features
 - Implement the same system in Solution Builder
 - try to optimize? a bit might be enough
 - =========================================================================================================